-Each of the TMs, irrespective of what type, has one TM input pin, with the label xTCKn.
+Each of the CTM or PTM, irrespective of what type, has one TM input pin, with the label xTCKn.
 The xTMn input pin, xTCKn, is essentially a clock source for the xTMn and is selected using the xTnCK2~xTnCK0 bits in the xTMnC0 register.
 This external TM input pin allows an external clock source to drive the internal TM.
 The xTCKn input pin can be chosen to have either a rising or falling active edge.
-The STCK and PTCKn pins are also used as the external trigger input pin in single pulse output mode for the STM and PTMn respectively.
+The PTCKn pins are also used as the external trigger input pin in single pulse output mode for the PTMn.